Solar chameleons: Novel channels: Methods

 Though in the standard solar models discussed in the previous references the Sun is modeled as a quasi-static environment, there exist seismic solar models which include large-scale magnetic fields in different regions of the solar interior~\cite{Turck-Chieze:2001aug,Couvidat:2002gvk}.
 According to these models, the \textit{radiative} zone ($r \lesssim 0.7 \; R_\odot$) hosts a magnetic field of intensity $B_\text{rad} \in [200 \,{\rm T},\,3000 \,{\rm T}]$; the \textit{tachocline} ($ r \sim 0.7 \; R_\odot$) a magnetic field of intensity $B_\text{tach} \in [4 \,{\rm T},\,50 \,{\rm T}]$; and the exterior (\textit{convective}) zone ($r \gtrsim 0.9 \; R_\odot$) a magnetic field of intensity $B_\text{conv} \in [3 \,{\rm T},\,4 \,{\rm T}]$~\cite{Hoof:2021mld}.
 So far, only the contribution from the tachocline has been considered in the solar chameleon literature.
 We shall see that the core magnetic field provides a larger contribution to the resulting flux.
+See Sec.~\ref{sec:discussion} for a discussion of the validity of using a static solar composition and magnetic field model.

 The magnetic field is modeled by assuming three distinct sections of quadrupolar solar magnetic fields, with profiles given by the following~\cite{Couvidat:2002gvk}:

 where $r$ is the radial coordinate, $\vartheta$ the polar angle, and the functional form of $B_i$ is: